LimeChain/hashport-validator/docs/integration.md

 ## From EVM chain to Hedera
 This functionality allows the user to transfer Wrapped HBAR or any supported by the bridge Wrapped Tokens from EVM-based chain to Hedera.

-### Query supported tokens

-In order to get all the supported wrapped tokens by the bridge the user must do two things:

-1. Get the wrapped tokens count from the Router contract by calling the function `wrappedAssetsCount()`.
-2. Call the Router contract function `wrappedAssetAt(uint256  index)` for every value between _0 ... wrappedAssetsCount-1_.
-Each time the function will return the **address** of the ERC20 wrapped token contract.

-In order to map the wrapped assets to their native representation in Hedera, one can query the following mapping:

-`mapping(address => bytes) public wrappedToNative;`

-where  `address`  represents the ERC20 address of the wrapped asset and  `bytes`  represent the HTS Entity ID or simply  `HBAR`  (in the case for HBAR-s).

 ### Step 1.
 Burn the Wrapped asset